 Bridal Photo Hair and makeup

-The Bridal session is also a good time to ‘practice” with your hair stylist and make up artist.
+Another on the list of good bridal photo ideas is to “practice” with your hair stylist and make up artist.
 That way, you get an idea of your wedding day look.
 When it comes to makeup, sometimes, less is more.
-If you are not a heavy makeup wearer, then it shouldn’t show in the Bridal session.
+If you are not a heavy makeup wearer, then it shouldn’t show in the Bridal photo shoot.
 Why?
 Because it won’t look natural.

 The best time to do your bridal photo shoot is usually early morning or late afternoon for at least two reasons: lighting and temperature.
 During the early morning, the sunlight is not as harsh and gives a more pleasing look to your skin over hard, midday light.
 Late afternoon also gives a warmer “glow” to the skin and is not as hard.
 Both times are also good because it is not as hot and you won’t “glisten” (see sweat) as much and will be more comfortable during the shoot.
 It’s also a good idea to have some bottled water or maybe eat light before the shoot.

-Depending on the wedding photographer, most sessions last at least an hour and some last three to four hours depending on the number of locations and the style of the photographer. another issue with time is how much time before the wedding the Bridal session should be done.
-The photo shoot should be done at least 45-60 days before the wedding at the latest, but there are times when a session can be done two to three weeks before the wedding.
-Have at least two or three dates in mind for your session, just in case something happens (weather, emergency, etc.).
+Depending on the wedding photographer, most bridal photo shoots last at least an hour and some last three to four hours depending on the number of locations and the style of the photographer.
+Another issue with time is how much time before the wedding the Bridal session should be done.
+The photo shoot should be done at least 45-60 days before the wedding at the latest, but there are times when a photo shoot can be done two to three weeks before the wedding.
+Have at least two or three dates in mind for your bridal photo shoot, just in case something happens (weather, emergency, etc.).

-One of the recommendations I give some brides is to bring a friend or two or family member along to the session.
+One of my favorite bridal photo ideas I give some brides is to bring a friend or two or family member along to the photo shoot.
 This sometimes allows the bride to be more relaxed as well as making the shoot more fun.
 They can assist the bride with her dress, help retouch her hair or makeup, give her water as needed, etc. some photographers have their own assistants for this type of work, so check with your photographer first to make sure.